Back Arrow Back to Articles

 Does size matter?

-At a glance, this decision may seem fairly straightforward, but much like the apartments vs houses debate as a whole, the size of the property influences various other factors.
+This decision may seem fairly straightforward, but much like the apartments vs houses debate as a whole, the size of the property influences various other factors.

-As such a large segment of the rental market, this may influence your decision to invest in a two-bedroom apartment in the city-centre, giving you the ideal property to directly target couples.
+As such a large segment of the rental market, this may influence your decision to invest in a two-bedroom apartment in the city centre, giving you the ideal property to directly target couples.

 This is closely followed by two-bedroom apartments that deliver yields of 5.26% and make up 42% of the wider market.